victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 contribute it to the Liferay Screens project, or distribute it in Maven Central or JCenter.

+## Sorted List by Comparator [](id=list-sorted-comparator)

+As you can see above, `getPageRowsRequest` method has a parameter named query.
+With this parameter you can set an `OrderByComparator` class.
+This class allows to sort the results.
+If you want to set this comparator, you must add the `obcClassName` property in your screenlet:

+	<com.liferay.mobile.screens.listbookmark.BookmarkListScreenlet
+		android:id="@+id/bookmarklist_screenlet"
+		android:layout_width="match_parent"
+		android:layout_height="match_parent"
+		app:cachePolicy="REMOTE_FIRST"
+		app:folderId="@string/liferay_bookmark_folder"
+		app:layoutId="@layout/list_bookmarks"
+		app:obcClassName="com.liferay.bookmarks.util.comparator.EntryURLComparator"
+		/>

+In the example, the results are sorted by URL.
+But you can sort it by name, date, etc., with the proper comparator.
+This is an optional property, so you can omit it.
+Be careful because `obcClassName` is different in 6.2 and 7.0 version.
+Also, if there isn't the comparator you want, you can create it yourself.

 ## Using the Screenlet [](id=using-the-screenlet)

 You can now use your new Screenlet